KonstantinosStamatakos/rocket-flight-computer/README.md

 vertical_filter.c / vertical_filter.h
 ```

-The main application coordinates sensor sampling, state estimation, data logging, and USB output.
+I developed the code for sensor acquisition, GPS communication, microSD logging, USB debugging, calibration, and vertical-state estimation.

+The main application continuously reads the onboard sensors, updates the altitude and vertical-velocity estimate, records the data to the microSD card, and provides live output over USB during testing.

 ---

 ## State Estimation

+The flight computer estimates the rocket's altitude and vertical velocity in real time using data from the barometer and accelerometer.

-Barometric altitude provides a useful absolute altitude measurement but contains measurement noise.
-Accelerometer data responds quickly to changes in motion but accumulates error when integrated over time.
+Barometric altitude provides an absolute measurement of altitude, but it contains measurement noise.
+Accelerometer data responds much faster to changes in motion, but integrating acceleration causes errors to accumulate over time.

-The flight computer combines these measurements using a **linear Kalman filter**.
+To combine the advantages of both measurements, I implemented a linear Kalman filter.

-The filter estimates two vertical states:
+The estimator tracks two states:

 ```text
 altitude
 vertical velocity
 ```

-Acceleration is used to predict the vehicle's motion, while barometric altitude is used to correct the estimate.
+Acceleration is used during the prediction step to estimate how the rocket's vertical state changes between measurements.
+Barometric altitude is then used to correct the estimate.

-This provides a continuous estimate of the rocket's vertical motion without relying on either sensor independently.
+This allows the flight computer to maintain a continuous estimate of the rocket's vertical motion without relying entirely on either sensor.

 ---

 ## Data Logging

-Sensor and estimated-state data are recorded to an onboard microSD card in CSV format.
+Flight data is recorded to an onboard microSD card in CSV format using the STM32 SDIO interface and FatFs.

-The logging system uses the STM32 **SDIO interface** with **FatFs** and records data for post-flight analysis.

-Logged data includes measurements from the onboard sensors together with the output of the vertical-state estimator.
+The logs contain raw sensor measurements together with the estimated altitude and vertical velocity, allowing the flight to be analyzed after recovery.

-Example ground-test logs are included in the repository.
+Example ground-test logs are included in the `Logs/` directory.

+The logged data can also be processed in Python for visualization and analysis.

 ---

-## Testing

-The system has been tested on the ground with all major subsystems operating together.
+## Hardware and Firmware Bring-Up

+A significant part of the project involved debugging the interaction between the custom PCB and the embedded firmware.

+I brought up the system incrementally, testing individual subsystems before running the complete flight software.

-Testing included:
+This included:

-- barometer and IMU communication
+- verifying communication with the BMP581 and LSM6DSO32
-- GPS data reception
+- configuring and testing the GPS UART interface
-- sensor calibration
+- calibrating sensor measurements
-- USB CDC output
+- bringing up USB CDC for live debugging
+- initializing the microSD card through SDIO
-- microSD initialization and file creation
+- creating and writing files using FatFs
-- continuous CSV logging
+- validating continuous CSV logging
-- altitude and vertical-velocity estimation

-A significant part of the project involved hardware/firmware debugging, particularly during microSD and sensor bring-up.
+- integrating the vertical-state estimator with the sensor pipeline

+The microSD interface was one of the more challenging parts of the bring-up.
+Debugging required checking both the physical SDIO connections and the STM32 configuration before reliable file creation and continuous logging were achieved.

+Once the individual subsystems were working independently, I integrated them into the complete flight-computer firmware and tested them simultaneously.

 ---

+## Ground Testing

+The complete system has been tested with the major hardware and firmware components operating together.

+During ground testing, the flight computer continuously acquires IMU and barometer measurements, receives GPS data, updates the vertical-state estimator, writes data to the microSD card, and outputs debugging information through USB.

+These tests were used to verify the full data path from the physical sensors through the firmware and finally to the recorded CSV files.

+---

+`Hardware/` contains the PCB design documentation, `firmware/` contains the STM32 source code, and `Logs/` contains example datasets recorded during ground testing.

+---

 ## Current Status

-The flight computer is currently operational in ground testing.
+The flight computer is operational in ground testing.

-Sensor acquisition, GPS communication, state estimation, USB debugging, and microSD logging have been implemented and tested.
+The custom PCB, sensor acquisition, GPS communication, USB debugging, microSD logging, and vertical-state estimator have been integrated and tested together.

-The next major step is flight testing the system onboard the Level 2 rocket.
+The next major step is to fly the system onboard my Level 2 rocket.

+Data recorded during the first flight will be used to evaluate the altitude and vertical-velocity estimates under real flight conditions and tune the estimator for future launches.

 ---

-## Tools
+## Tools and Technologies

 **Hardware:** STM32F405, BMP581, LSM6DSO32, GPS, microSD

 **Firmware:** C, STM32 HAL, FatFs

 **Interfaces:** I²C, UART, SDIO, USB CDC

 **Analysis:** Python

----

-## Next Steps

-- Complete integrated pre-flight testing
-- Perform first flight test
-- Analyze recorded flight data
-- Compare barometric measurements with the estimated altitude and vertical velocity
-- Use flight data to tune the estimator for future launches